John-Tenning/VPC-Contest/README.md

 * The characters: parentheses, brackets and quotations, were considered unwanted.

 * Tamil and English share the period/fullstop as the common sentence delimiter.
-But analysing the text in the files, it was found that it did not produce equal number of tamil sentences with respective translated english sentences.
+But analysing the text in the files, it was found that it did not produce equal number of tamil sentences with respect to translated english sentences.

 ### 2. Data Preprocessing